• Thanksgiving Recipes

 • 1 15-ounce can diced tomatoes

-• 3 cups low sodium broth chicken, turkey, or vegetable
+• 3 cups low sodium broth chicken, turkey, vegetable, or beef

 • 2 teaspoons ground cumin